Multi-Block Coordination Basics

 Traditional single-block algorithms like those in Puzzle 27 can only process data that fits within one block’s thread capacity (e.g., 256 threads).
 For larger datasets exceeding shared memory capacity from Puzzle 8, we need multiple blocks to cooperate.

-Your task: Implement a histogram where each of 4 blocks processes a different data range, scales values by its unique block rank, and coordinates with other blocks using synchronization patterns from Puzzle 29 to ensure all processing completes before any block reads the final results.
+Your task: Implement a reduction where each of 4 blocks scales its own 256-element slice of the input by its block index + 1, sums that slice into output[block_id], and coordinates with other blocks using synchronization patterns from Puzzle 29 to ensure all processing completes before any block reads the final results.

 Problem specification